 - Your name and how to contact you - Basic contact information about you, including your signature.

 - Identification data including unique descriptors - Government issued identifiers, other unique identifiers such as date of birth, and personal descriptors including account details that identify you.

 - Relationship Information - Details about your work or profession, nationality, education and family status.

 - Technical information - Details about your devices and technology that you use to access our services, including IP address.

 - Location - Data we receive about where you are.

-- Communications and CCTV - Information we capture through your communications with us, e.g. voice recordings of telephone conversations, emails and instant messaging, and CCTV images if you visit our offices.
+- Communications and CCTV - Information we capture through your communications with us, e.g. voice recordings of on-line conversations and conferences, emails and instant messaging, and CCTV images if you visit our offices.

 - Publicly available data - Details about you that are in public records and information about you that is openly available on the internet.

 - Sensitive categories of data - Laws and other regulations treat some types of personal information, including personal information relating to health or criminal convictions and offences, as special and affords them additional protections.
 We will only collect and use these types of data if the law allows us to do so.